univention/univention-corporate-server/doc/architecture/services/portal.rst

    pair: vue.js; ucs portal

 Single-page application
-   `Vue.js <vuejs_>`_ with *TypeScript* is the technology behind the web front end of the portal.
-It serves the single-page application of the portal to the user. *Vue.js* is a versatile JavaScript framework for building web user interfaces.
+   *Vue.js* with *TypeScript* is the technology behind the web frontend of the portal.
+It serves the single-page application of the portal to the user.
+   `Vue.js <vuejs_>`_ is a versatile JavaScript framework for building web user interfaces.
 The decision came to *Vue.js*, because it's flexible, painless, and not owned by a company.
 The implementation began with *Vue.js* 3, because it has full *TypeScript* support and many improvements compared to *Vue.js*